amaximov/amaximov.github.io/docs/_posts/2007-11-15-apropos-motivation.md

-that might disappear later. they can bring in the new ideas, point out something you’ve never thought of, or simply challenge the status quo. this sort of disruptive energy is very healthy and should happen on regular basis… just *stop demotivating me!* (sorry, i could not resist – the article title is way too catchy)
+that might disappear later. they can bring in the new ideas, point out something you’ve never thought of, or simply challenge the status quo. this sort of disruptive energy is very healthy and should happen on regular basis... just *stop demotivating me!* (sorry, i could not resist – the article title is way too catchy)